30 Small Living Room Design Ideas

 29. Paint Your Room From Dark to Light

-Many small living room owners avoid painting with dark walls, but if you want to go beyond light neutrals and still aim to maximise the look of your limited space, try painting your walls from dark to light, from below to above.
+Many small living room owners avoid painting with dark colours, but if you want to go beyond light neutrals and still aim to maximise the look of your limited space, try painting your walls from dark to light, from below to above.
 Having darker shades at floor level and lighter colours going to the ceiling will give your room a sense of depth.
-Light-coloured ceilings also highlight your ceiling rather than the more occupied floor.
+Light-coloured paints also highlight your ceiling rather than the more occupied floor.

 When furnishing a room with dark paint, choose lighter furniture pieces and decor to create a good contrast.

 30. Express Yourself

 While dealing with a small living room can be really daunting, it doesn't mean you should also limit yourself to space-saving but boring furniture pieces.
 When buying your furniture and décor, go for pieces that represent your own style.

 How Should You Arrange Your Furniture in a Small Living Room?